 Why does the refugee cap matter?

 The refugee cap represents far more than just a number; it serves as a public affirmation of the United States' commitment to supporting refugees globally.
-Each presidential administration, when determining this ceiling, is signaling its solidarity with countries hosting the vast majority of the world’s refugees, such as Turkey, Pakistan, and Colombia.
+Each presidential administration, when determining this ceiling, is signaling its solidarity with low- and middle-income countries like Turkey, Pakistan, and Colombia, which host 75% of the world’s refugees.

 As of the end of 2023, there are a record-high 120 million forcibly displaced people around the world.
 In the context of this unprecedented humanitarian crisis, it’s more important than ever that the U.S. continues its long tradition of providing a safe refuge to the world’s most vulnerable.